 Thought for the week

-Dear brothers and sisters in Christ,
+Dear brothers and sisters,

-With every Blessing,
+With every blessing,

 Bishop Richard's Reflection for 29th January 2023 - The Fourth Sunday in Ordinary Time